Stephens College: Campus life

 There are a few academic honor societies on campus: Mortar Board (inactive), Psi Chi, Alpha Lambda Delta (inactive), Sigma Tau Delta, Tri-Beta, Kappa Delta Pi, Phi Alpha Delta (inactive), and Sigma Eta Rho.
 Although Stephens College is no longer a two-year institution, it is the location of the Alpha chapter of Phi Theta Kappa International Honor Society of the Two-Year College.

-Stephens College was one of the few women’s colleges to have nationally recognized sororities.
-As of 2024, Kappa Delta is inactive on campus.
-Sigma Sigma Sigma has been inactive since 2020.

 The student magazine, Stephens Life, is online with a magazine printed once a semester.
 The college's literary magazine, Harbinger, is released each spring.

 Stephens opened pet-friendly residence halls in 2004.
 The college also allows students to foster shelter animals in exchange for scholarships.

 The Warehouse Theatre is a student-run playhouse on campus which stages an average of four different productions per academic season.

 Ten Ideals

-Every year 10 graduating students are secretly selected to be the “Ten Ideals”.
+Every year 10 graduating students are secretly selected to be the "Ten Ideals".
 Each student represents one of the ideals.
 Throughout the year the ten observe and honor students and faculty they deem as upholding the ideals.
 The identities of the ten are revealed at Honors Convocation.